By Jennifer Marley

 - Data relies on one thing above all else.
 Power.
 Electrical power.

-- Data is one of the things fueling our global warming.
+- Data is one of the things fueling global warming.
 Facebook and Google use more energy than some countries.
 Read more in The Atlantic on the environmental impact of computer server farms.
 And cryptocurrency is only making things worse.

 - Global warming leads to weird and massive weather events.